Light-it-labs/lightit-auth-laravel/docs/permission.md

 ## Roles and Permissions

-This package supports optional integration with [spatie/laravel-permission](https://github.com/spatie/laravel-permission).
+Add role and permission-based authorization to your application using [spatie/laravel-permission](https://github.com/spatie/laravel-permission).

+### Setup

-When enabled during `auth:setup`, it will:
+When selected during `auth:setup`, this package will:

-- Install the package.
+- Install and configure Spatie's package.
-- Publish the config and migration.
+- Publish the permission config file and migration.

-### Default Roles
+### Default Roles Created

 - `user`
 - `admin`
 - `super_admin`

+### Modify the User model

-### Add the trait to your User model
+Add the `HasRoles` trait to your User model:

 ```php
 use Spatie\Permission\Traits\HasRoles;